 ~ Richard Lubicky, founder of RealPeopleSearch

 Technical SEO is the biggest challenge for small businesses and organizations.
-It is relatively easier to focus on on-page and off-page SEO than focusing on the technicals.
-We were facing similar problems and decided to review the technicals of our website.
+It is relatively easier to focus on on-page and off-page SEO than focus on the technicals.
+We were facing similar SEO issues and decided to review the technicals of our website.

-SEO Challenge #3: Reporting and Calculation of the impact of SEO
+SEO Challenge #3: How to do better Reporting and Calculation of enterprise SEO?

 ~ Daniel Foley, SEO Manager at Snow Pads